pixelomer/TouchTaiko/README.md

 # TouchTaiko

-Program for playing osu!taiko (or a similar Taiko game) using the touchpad, based on evtest.
+Program based on evtest for playing osu!taiko (or a similar Taiko game) using the touchpad.
 The touchpad will function in a way similar to touch controls osu!taiko: Touching the outer areas of the touchpad will send ka inputs and touching the inner areas will send don inputs.
 Pressing down (i.e. clicking) isn't required.

 ## Usage